7 Most Common Ketosis Side Effects and Solutions

 Another side-effect that people who begin with keto diet report are heart palpitations.

 Heart palpitations occur when you feel your heart beating too fast or too hard (21).

 This is not a symptom to worry about as it occurs frequently in the first days of the keto diet.
-When you initiate the keto diet, you experience a loss of water and a reduction in salt intake.
-Decreased salt consumption may lead to increased heart rate (22).
+When you begin the keto diet, you experience an initial water loss and a reduction in salt intake.
+Lowering salt consumption could result in increased heart rate (22).

-Ensure that you stay hydrated and increase the amount of salt in your diet, either by adding it to your meals or drinking it with water.
+Making sure that you stay hydrated and adding more salt in your diet either directly in your meals or drinks.

 Other Less Common and Very Rare Issues on Low Carb Diet

 Reduced Bone Mineral Content (BMC)

 However, these studies face many limitations and in most cases, the reduced bone mineral content was caused by vitamins deficiency.